ABOUT

 "The North Carolina country duo premieres

-about musical and romantic partnership,
+a new song about musical and romantic partnership,

 and the sanctity of new experiences."